How to say happy birthday in Italian

 - Tanti auguri di buona Pasqua – Happy Easter

-For example when they’re starting a new job, when they are going to have a baby or for their anniversary.
+You can also say auguri or tanti auguri to wish someone the best when they’re starting a new job, when they are going to have a baby, or for their anniversary.

 How to sing the happy birthday song in Italian